 - IBS (irritable bowel syndrome)

-- Giving the digestive system a chance to rest, heal, and then repair 9 11
+- Giving the digestive system a chance to rest, heal, and eventually repair 11 13

 When Should You Introduce an Elemental Diet?

-Before turning to an elemental diet, I generally recommend less restrictive dietary changes and probiotics first, then moving on to an elemental diet if needed.
+Before turning to an elemental diet, I generally recommend giving less restrictive dietary changes and probiotic use a chance first.
+You can decide from there if it is still necessary.
 Here is the two-step process that we use in the clinic before trying an elemental diet.

 Step 1: Diet for Gut Healing

-- The Paleo diet, which contains minimal or no grains and dairy
+- The Paleo diet, which restricts or completely omits grains and dairy

-- A low-FODMAP diet, which restricts a range of carbs that can create excess gas
+- A low-FODMAP diet, which restricts a range of carbohydrates that can create excess gas

 Step 2: Probiotics to Boost Microbiome Health

-Research shows that probiotics can improve leaky gut, reduce inflammation, and correct dysbiosis (imbalances in the gut microbiome) 12.
+Research shows that probiotics can improve leaky gut 15, reduce inflammation 16, and help correct dysbiosis (imbalances in the gut microbiome) 17.

-Here is the combined, triple-species probiotic approach that we find achieves the best results:
+Here is the combined, triple-species probiotic approach that we find achieves the best results when used daily for 2–3 months:

 How to Use the Elemental Diet

-If diet changes and probiotics haven’t moved the needle enough, then the elemental diet can be a great next step.
-I typically don’t suggest an elemental diet unless other treatments have failed to relieve gut symptoms after three months or so.
+If diet changes and probiotics haven’t moved the needle enough, then an elemental diet can be a great next step.

-That said, there’s no harm in using an elemental diet earlier if you want, as we know that it’s a generally safe treatment 13.
-You can also use an elemental diet now and again to soothe a gut symptom flare, or as a convenient way to get nutrition on the run.
+That said, there’s no harm in using an elemental diet earlier if you want, as we know that it’s a generally safe treatment 18.
+You can even use an elemental diet now and again to soothe a gut symptom flare, or as a convenient nutrient-dense meal replacement on the run.

-There’s flexibility in how you use a liquid elemental diet, but in our clinic, we’ve found three main approaches:
+While there’s flexibility in how you use a liquid elemental diet, we’ve found three useful approaches in our clinic:

 - Short-term reset: Replace all meals for 1–4 days to calm the gut.

-- Intensive protocol: Use for 1–3 weeks to target bacterial or fungal overgrowths—please do this with clinical supervision.
+- Intensive protocol: Use for 1–3 weeks to target bacterial or fungal overgrowth (please do this with clinical supervision).

-- Meal replacement: Swap in one or two shakes daily during flares or busy periods.
+- Meal replacement: Swap one or two meals daily with shakes during flares or busy periods.

 Let’s talk about the differences between each of these options.